fepitre/debian-snapshot/README.md

                         Debian component to mirror.
 Default is 'main' --arch ARCH           Debian arch to mirror.
 Can be used multiple times.
   --timestamp TIMESTAMP
                         Snapshot timestamp to mirror.
 Can be used multiple times.
 Default is all the available timestamps.
 Timestamps range can be expressed with ':' separator.
 Empty boundary is allowed and and this case, it would use the lower or upper value in all the available timestamps.
-For example: '20200101T000000Z:20210315T085036Z', '20200101T000000Z:' or
+For
-                        ':20100101T000000Z'.
+                        example: '20200101T000000Z:20210315T085036Z', '20200101T000000Z:' or ':20100101T000000Z'.
-  --check-only          Check downloaded packages.
+  --check-only          Check downloaded files.
-  --no-clean-part-file  No clean partially downloaded packages.
+  --no-clean-part-file  No clean partially downloaded files.
   --verbose             Display logger info messages.
-  --debug               Display logger debug messages
+  --debug               Display logger debug messages.
 ```

 ### Examples